Skip to Content

 Following are some of the common nutrient deficiencies that cause yellow leaves on plants:

 Iron deficiency: When the leaves become yellow with small green veins and stunted growth.
-Check the pH of the soil and bring it below 7 by adding sulfur.
+Check the pH of the soil and bring it below seven by adding sulfur.
 Reduce the amount of phosphorus in the soil.

 Zinc deficiency: The leaves are discolored, and the tissue between veins is yellow while the veins are green.
 Spray the plant with kelp extract.